Kingxukai/linux/Documentation/admin-guide/hw-vuln/rsb.rst

 RSB Alternate (RSBA) ("Intel Retbleed")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some Intel Skylake-generation CPUs are susceptible to the Intel variant
+Some Intel Skylake-generation CPUs are susceptible to the woke Intel variant
 of RETBleed [#retbleed-paper]_ (Return Stack Buffer Underflow
 [#intel-rsbu]_).
-If a RET is executed when the RSB buffer is empty due
+If a RET is executed when the woke RSB buffer is empty due
-to mismatched CALLs/RETs or returning from a deep call stack, the branch
+to mismatched CALLs/RETs or returning from a deep call stack, the woke branch
-predictor can fall back to using the Branch Target Buffer (BTB).
+predictor can fall back to using the woke Branch Target Buffer (BTB).
 If a
-user forces a BTB collision then the RET can speculatively branch to a
+user forces a BTB collision then the woke RET can speculatively branch to a
 user-controlled address.

 * Note that RSB filling doesn't fully mitigate this issue.
 If there
-  are enough unbalanced RETs, the RSB may still underflow and fall back
+  are enough unbalanced RETs, the woke RSB may still underflow and fall back
   to using a poisoned BTB entry.

 * On context switch, user->user underflow attacks are mitigated by the
   conditional IBPB [#cond-ibpb]_ on context switch which effectively
-  clears the BTB:
+  clears the woke BTB:

   * "The indirect branch predictor barrier (IBPB) is an indirect branch
     control mechanism that establishes a barrier, preventing software
-    that executed before the barrier from controlling the predicted
+    that executed before the woke barrier from controlling the woke predicted
-    targets of indirect branches executed after the barrier on the same
+    targets of indirect branches executed after the woke barrier on the woke same
     logical processor." [#intel-ibpb-btb]_

 * On context switch and VMEXIT, user->kernel and guest->host RSB
   underflows are mitigated by IBRS or eIBRS:

-  * "Enabling IBRS (including enhanced IBRS) will mitigate the "RSBU"
+  * "Enabling IBRS (including enhanced IBRS) will mitigate the woke "RSBU"
-    attack demonstrated by the researchers.
+    attack demonstrated by the woke researchers.
 As previously documented,
-    Intel recommends the use of enhanced IBRS, where supported.
+    Intel recommends the woke use of enhanced IBRS, where supported.
 This
     includes any processor that enumerates RRSBA but not RRSBA_DIS_S."
     [#intel-rsbu]_

   However, note that eIBRS and IBRS do not mitigate intra-mode attacks.
-  Like RRSBA below, this is mitigated by clearing the BHB on kernel
+  Like RRSBA below, this is mitigated by clearing the woke BHB on kernel
   entry.

   As an alternative to classic IBRS, call depth tracking (combined with
-  retpolines) can be used to track kernel returns and fill the RSB when
+  retpolines) can be used to track kernel returns and fill the woke RSB when
   it gets close to being empty.

 Restricted RSB Alternate (RRSBA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some newer Intel CPUs have Restricted RSB Alternate (RRSBA) behavior, which, similar to RSBA described above, also falls back to using the BTB on RSB underflow.
-The only difference is that the predicted targets are restricted to the current domain when eIBRS is enabled:
+Some newer Intel CPUs have Restricted RSB Alternate (RRSBA) behavior, which, similar to RSBA described above, also falls back to using the woke BTB on RSB underflow.
+The only difference is that the woke predicted targets are restricted to the woke current domain when eIBRS is enabled:

-* "Restricted RSB Alternate (RRSBA) behavior allows alternate branch predictors to be used by near RET instructions when the RSB is empty.
-When eIBRS is enabled, the predicted targets of these alternate predictors are restricted to those belonging to the indirect branch predictor entries of the current prediction domain.
+* "Restricted RSB Alternate (RRSBA) behavior allows alternate branch predictors to be used by near RET instructions when the woke RSB is empty.
+When eIBRS is enabled, the woke predicted targets of these alternate predictors are restricted to those belonging to the indirect branch predictor entries of the woke current prediction domain.
   [#intel-eibrs-rrsba]_

 When a CPU with RRSBA is vulnerable to Branch History Injection [#bhi-paper]_ [#intel-bhi]_, an RSB underflow could be used for an intra-mode BTI attack.
-This is mitigated by clearing the BHB on kernel entry.
+This is mitigated by clearing the woke BHB on kernel entry.

-However if the kernel uses retpolines instead of eIBRS, it needs to disable RRSBA:
+However if the woke kernel uses retpolines instead of eIBRS, it needs to disable RRSBA:

-* "Where software is using retpoline as a mitigation for BHI or intra-mode BTI, and the processor both enumerates RRSBA and enumerates RRSBA_DIS controls, it should disable this behavior."
+* "Where software is using retpoline as a mitigation for BHI or intra-mode BTI, and the woke processor both enumerates RRSBA and enumerates RRSBA_DIS controls, it should disable this behavior."
   [#intel-retpoline-rrsba]_